rjxwat/Azure_automation_Terraform/README.md

   I have uploaded the output results in img file naming it as LoadBalancerop1 and LoadBalancerop2;
   where u can see the ip address is same for both but webpage is diiferent

-I have also included a public ip address for each webpage so we can access them independently too
+As a additional feature I have also included a public ip address for each webpage so we can access them independently too.

 Initial steps-